-The Arduino Playground has a version of the PDF I prepared with blank word balloons and text fields, and also my script with notes if you want to translate it. http://arduino.cc/playground/Main/ArduinoComic.
+The Arduino Playground has a version of the PDF I prepared with blank word balloons and text fields, and also my script with notes if you want to translate it.http://arduino.cc/playground/Main/ArduinoComic.
 They also have versions in other languages.
-If you translate it, please let me know, I am going to post all the links here as well.
+If you translate it, please let me know.

 Thank you, I will adjust.
 I need to make a couple of little changes, hopefully will do it soon.